-According to the National Agricultural Statistics Service, US Department of Agriculture; the Texas Department of Agriculture; and the Center for North American Studies, Texas A&M AgriLife Extension Service, the top 10 sources of cash receipts from the sale of US-produced farm commodities are cattle and calves, broilers, dairy products, cotton, greenhouse and nursery, corn, chicken eggs, grain sorghum, wheat, and hay.
-The food and fiber sector totals more than \$100 billion annually, and cash receipts, including timber, average \$24.1 billion annually.
-Additionally, during 2018, Texas sold \$7.66 billion in agricultural exports to foreign countries.
+According to the National Agricultural Statistics services, US Department of Agriculture; the Texas Department of Agriculture; and the Center for North American Studies, Texas A&M AgriLife Extension Service, the top 10 sources of cash receipts from the sale of US-produced farm commodities are cattle and calves, broilers, dairy products, cotton, greenhouse and nursery products, corn, chicken eggs, grain sorghum, wheat, and hay.
+The food and fiber sector totals more than \$100 billion annually.
+Additionally, during 2020, Texas sold \$5.81 billion in agricultural exports to foreign countries.